Harsh-TG/Certificate-Automation/README.md

-# Certificate Generator
+# Certificate Automation System

-Certificate Generator is a web application designed to automate the process of generating and managing certificates for various courses.
-The application allows users to request certificates, which can then be approved and generated in PDF format.
-The generated certificates are stored on Google Drive and can be accessed via a link.
+Certificate Automation System is a web application designed to automate the generation and management of certificates for various courses.
+The application simplifies the process of requesting, approving, and generating certificates.
+Once generated, the certificates are stored on Google Drive and accessible via a unique shareable link.
+This system ensures efficiency, security, and convenience in managing certificates for organizations and individuals.

 ## Live Demo